menamiit/CipherSchools/README.md

    *There’s a search input at the top to filter products as the user types.*

-4. How will you manage this input using a controlled component approach?
+3. How will you manage this input using a controlled component approach?

-   For search, I’d keep the input controlled by using useState in the parent component.
+   Ans -> For search, I’d keep the input controlled by using useState in the parent component.
 For example:
    ```js
    const [searchTerm, setSearchTerm] = useState("");